carlosandbrett-cmd/carlosali-site/src/content/articles/salesforce-cpq-sunset-what-enterprise-teams-need-to-know.md

 Revenue Cloud isn't a 1:1 replacement for legacy CPQ.
 Some features work differently, some are still catching up, and some are genuinely improved.
 Before you plan anything, audit your current configuration and identify which features you rely on that may not have direct equivalents yet.

-The areas I see causing the most friction in migrations: advanced approval chains, highly customized guided selling flows, and complex discount schedules.
+The areas I see causing the most friction in migrations: complex approval chains, highly customized guided selling flows, and complex discount schedules.
 If your implementation leans heavily on any of these, your migration timeline is longer than you think.

 ### 2. What's our contract renewal timeline?